pranavsindura/cp-resources/ROADMAP.md

 All resources are mentioned in **README.md**.
 Order in which topics are to be learnt.
+Never use GFG implementations.
+GFG is only for theory.
+Ask us for implementations.
+CP-Algorithm is preferred.

 - [Set up a Programming Environment](https://github.com/pranavsindura/cp-resources#environment)
 - [Learn a Language](https://github.com/pranavsindura/cp-resources#c)